-Notifications will be sent to the watchers whenever there is a status change of the task.
+Notifications will be sent to the watchers whenever there is a status change in the task.
 These notifications will help the leadership to have a clear picture of the shape of the project.

-Asana is available through Mobile App as well as Web browsers.
+Asana is available through Mobile Apps as well as Web browsers.
 Currently, there are three pricing plans that Asana has –

 - Free Tier – The Free Tier version supports up to 15 members with limited search functions and unlimited project task assignments.

 - Premium Plans – The premium plans are available from $9.99 billed monthly.
 It adds features such as admin controls, single sign-on, better search functionality, etc.

 - Enterprise Plans – It adds same-day customer support, data protection, data backup, and many more.

 You can learn more about Pricing here – Asana Pricing.